iTwin/itwinjs-core/docs/learning/ECSqlReference/Views.md

 - The custom attribute `ECDbMap.View` must be applied to a standalone abstract entity class.
 - View cannot be derived from another class
 - View class definition cannot have derived classes.
-- All columns selected in the ECSQL query except for ECInstanceId must have corresponding ECProperties defined on the class.
+- All columns selected in the ECSQL query except for ECInstanceId and ECClassId must have corresponding ECProperties defined on the class.
 - Query column type and property type have to match (int for integers, string for strings etc.).
-- The query has to return an ECInstanceId column
+- The query has to return an ECInstanceId and an ECClassId column
-- The query may return an ECClassId column, if it does not, the class id of the abstract class is automatically being used.
 - All types of properties and computed expressions can be returned by view query if the class definition defines those properties and their types correctly.
 - Views can be applied only an ECEntityClass.
 - For relationship classes, a different custom attribute `ECDbMap.ForeignKeyBasedView` can be used instead, which will make the runtime go and check both sides for a navigation property which matches the relationship.
 If one is found, a view for the relationship is automatically generated.